devmodle/0300000201.module_unity/0300010101.Sample_Unity/Assets/BuildReport/README.txt

 === Licenses ===

-Build Report Tool uses FuzzyString (https://fuzzystring.codeplex.com/).
+Build Report Tool uses FuzzyString (https://github.com/kdjones/fuzzystring), an approximate string comparision library.
 FuzzyString is in the Eclipse Public License (EPL).
+A copy of the license can be found in BuildReport/Scripts/Editor/FuzzyString/FuzzyStringLicense.txt

+Build Report Tool uses MiniJSON (https://github.com/AnomalousUnderdog/MiniJSON.cs), a small JSON parser.
+Copyright (c) 2013 Calvin Rien.
+MiniJSON is licensed under the MIT License.
+A copy of the license can be found in BuildReport/Scripts/Editor/MiniJSON/MiniJSON.cs